IRS-Cybersec/ctfdump/STACK the Flags 2020/Chomusuke/cloud/hold-the-line/README.md

 `safe-eval` is the only dependency listed, so we checked out its GitHub and NPM pages.

-Sure enough, `safe-eval 0.3.0` has a [critical vulnerability](https://github.com/hacksparrow/safe-eval/issues/5) to be exploited. (to add: explain what the person is doing. why does this bypass safe-eval?)
+Sure enough, `safe-eval 0.3.0` has a [critical vulnerability](https://github.com/hacksparrow/safe-eval/issues/5) to be exploited. (to add: explain what the person is doing. why does this bypass safe-eval? (edit: 2 years later and this still has not been explained))

 ## Exploiting the Exploit